-Here’s a quick guide to your body during pregnancy and birth – how it changes and grows and what the different hormones do.
+Here’s a quick guide to your body during pregnancy and birth – how it changes and grows and the role of different hormones.

-As soon as the placenta starts to form and the cells, which are fast becoming your baby, have implanted into the side of the uterus, your baby will produce human chorionic gonadotrophin (hCG) – these levels will double every couple of days, reaching its peak by about 10 weeks when the levels start to level out as the placenta starts to function.
+As soon as the placenta starts to form and the cells, which are fast becoming your baby, have implanted into the side of the uterus, your body will produce human chorionic gonadtrophin (hCG) – these levels will double every couple of days, reaching its peak by about 10 weeks when it levels out and the placenta starts to function.

 The hormone oestrogen is needed to:

 - develop your baby’s lungs, liver and kidneys

 - work with progesterone to grow your breast tissue for milk production